 When will the new centre be open?

 We don’t know yet.
-Once a building partner has been approved, we’ll agree a timeline for the development, and this will include an estimated completion date.
+Once a development partner has been approved, we’ll agree on a timeline for the development, and this will include an estimated completion date.

 When the new centre is open, who will manage it?While the redevelopment is happening, Ōrākei Local Board will decide how the new Meadowbank Community Centre will operate.
 The board has favoured a community-led model for many of its community centres; empowering communities is a preferred approach in the council family.